Wellington Raukaraka Scholarship (School-leaver scholarships for leadership)

 - A completed online application must be submitted by 4:30pm on the closing date.
 Late or incomplete applications will not be accepted.
 Any required supporting documentation (including references) must also be received by 4:30pm on the closing date for the application to be considered.

-- All offers of the Scholarship will be conditional upon the recipient being fully enrolled in a full-year programme (full-time will be at the level of points considered by Studylink as full-time) within the stipulated criteria and tenure of the scholarship.
+- All Scholarship offers will be conditional upon the recipient being fully enrolled in a full-year programme (this will be at the level of points considered by Studylink as full-time) within the stipulated criteria and tenure of the scholarship.
 No payment of the Scholarship will be made until this condition is met.

 - Scholarships will be awarded at the value of $5,000 or $10,000, based on the level of leadership qualities.